 I would like to stress how important it is to contact potential supervisors as early as possible.
-Once you have a specific research topic, or area, you should be brave and contact an academic professional who is an expert of the topic.
+Once you have a specific research topic or area, you should be brave and contact an academic professional who is an expert on the topic.
 You should try to get into a kind of working relationship with him or her, before submitting your application.
-It is important that you have a well circumscribed, and well formulated research topic, as we cannot accept any topic.
+It is important that you have a well-circumscribed, and well-formulated research topic, as we cannot accept any topic.
 Our academic staff has research preferences – why not look for some common grounds?
 When you are contacting an academic, make sure you know about his or her work, research interest, this way you can make a more specific inquiry and your approach can be more effective!

 Our PhD candidates are: